alexdong/hn-rerank/README.md

 ## 4. Website Design

-To make it more fun, I'd like to use `fasthtml` and `socketio` to build a single page website for this.
+To make it more fun, I'd like to use `fasthtml` to build a single page website for this.
 Here is a description of the web page:

 1. The web page has left-right split view (make it mobile friendly so it